Süleyman Demirel: Later life and death

-Following his retirement from politics, Demirel was a frequent panelist and speaker at several places, mostly in universities, within Turkey.
-His wife Nazmiye passed away on 27 May 2013, in the hospital where she was treated for Alzheimer's.
+Following his retirement from politics, Demirel was a frequent panelist and speaker at several events, mostly in universities, within Turkey.

+Demirel was a member of the committee that drafted the Mitchell Report in 2001, which investigated the Israeli-Palestinian conflict in the midst of the Second Intifada and offered recommendations to reduce tensions.

+His wife Nazmiye died on 27 May 2013, in the hospital where she was treated for Alzheimer's.

 Süleyman Demirel died on 17 June 2015 at the Güven hospital in Ankara where he had been undergoing treatment for a respiratory tract infection.
 After the state ceremony in the Turkish Grand National Assembly and a religious ceremony at Kocatepe Mosque on 19 June 2015, Demirel's body was taken to a mausoleum in his hometown of Atabey, Isparta.
 In 2019, the Süleyman Demirel Mausoleum was completed and opened to visitors.

 Legacy

 Demirel achieved many firsts throughout his political career.
 He formed the most governments, was longest serving prime minister in Turkish political history following İsmet İnönü and Recep Tayyip Erdoğan, and was the youngest prime minister at the age of 41.
 He also broke the records for the youngest politician to become a party leader at the age of 40, and the youngest general manager appointed to a public institution at the age of 30.

-He was also accused of deviating from the principles of Mustafa Kemal Atatürk, which he denied.

 The Süleyman Demirel Airport and Süleyman Demirel University, both of which are in Isparta are named after him.
 So are the Süleyman Demirel Stadium in Antalya, the Süleyman Demirel Medical Centre of the Atatürk University in Erzurum and Suleyman Demirel University in Kazakhstan.
 There are also two important main streets named after him: one in Istanbul and the other in Muğla.
 In 2014 Süleyman Demirel Democracy and Development Museum was opened in Isparta.

 In popular culture

 Süleyman Demirel was often nicknamed Baba (The Father) or Çoban Sülü (Sülü the Shepherd) and humorously Spartacus, after his native city of Isparta.
 His fedora hat was a famous part of his image.

-With the song "Demirbaş" in the album Yadigâr (1995), Fikret Kızılok humorously described Demirel's inability to stay away from the political scene.
-"Süleyman", one of the hit songs of Barış Manço's 1992 album "Mega Manço", was another satire of Demirel.
-He was portrayed by Haldun Boysan in the 2007 movie "Zincirbozan".
-There are also references to Demirel in Cem Karaca's "Raptiye".
-Süleyman Demirel also appeared as a guest actor in the film "The President in the Other Turkey".
+With the song "Demirbaş" on the album Yadigâr (1995), Fikret Kızılok humorously described Demirel's inability to stay away from the political scene.
+"Süleyman", one of the hit songs of Barış Manço's 1992 album Mega Manço, was another satire of Demirel.
+He was portrayed by Haldun Boysan in the 2007 movie Zincirbozan.
+There are also references to Demirel in Cem Karaca's Raptiye.
+Demirel appeared as a guest actor in the film The President in the Other Turkey.
 Nejmi Aykar portrayed Demirel in the TV series Once Upon a Time in Cyprus, which was broadcast on TRT 1.